Since 1 July 2018 lawyers have needed to file reports about suspicious activities with the Police.

 As the Court said (at [68]) in the Ping An Finance case: “reasonable grounds for suspicion may be proved to exist inferentially, by reference to external indicia” (such as the above “red flags”).

-This guide has been prepared by the New Zealand Law Society to assist the legal profession with its preparation for becoming reporting entities under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 from 1 July 2018.
-Download a PDF version.
+This guide has been prepared by the New Zealand Law Society to support the legal profession to comply with their obligations as reporting entities under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+This guide was last updated on 20 March 2026.